 Do you struggle with reflux, indigestion, heartburn, belching?
 Have you had ulcers or been diagnosed with gastritis?
 This post is a must-read for you.
 It’s estimated that 80-100% of those with duodenal ulcers and 70% of people with gastric ulcers have H pylori.
 If you have reflux and have been taking acid-blocking drugs, H pylori may be the cause of your symptoms.

 I’ve said it before, and I’ll say it again: Strong digestion is the cornerstone of good health.
 After all, it’s not just what you eat but what you actually absorb that counts.
-And if your good gut bugs, the ones working for you to digest your food and produce vitamins, are sharing space with the wrong types of pathogenic bacteria (some types are actually beneficial!) and parasites in your digestive tract, your digestive function and overall health suffers.
+And if your good gut bugs, the ones working for you to digest your food and produce vitamins, are sharing space with the wrong types of bacteria and parasites in your digestive tract, your digestive function and overall health suffers.

 Digestive complaints are among the most common I hear from my clients.
 I frequently recommend stool panels to clients to check for pathogenic bacteria, parasites, dysbiosis, and candida.
 H pylori is one of the most frequent bacteria I see among clients in my practice.
 Though you can take a course of strong antibiotics to knock it out, most of my clients opt for a more natural treatment.
 It’s also very important to note that many H pylori strains are resistant to antibiotics, which is why I favor an herbal approach.